 | News | Drivers

-Holidaying in an EV: A Guide for an EV Road Trip in the UK
+Holidaying In an EV – Our Guide for A UK Summer EV Road Trip

 Planning a summer get-away in the UK?
-Here are the ideal destinations to visit on your EV road trip and where to charge on Mer’s public network.
+Here are some ideal destinations to visit on your EV road trip and where to charge on Mer’s public charging network.

-Staycations in the UK are a perfect opportunity to get away in your electric vehicle (EV).
-If you are planning an EV road trip, our guide contains details on the top spots to visit.
-And, dotted around each location are multiple Mer public EV charge points, so you can enjoy your holiday without the worry of where you can charge your EV.
+Stay-cations in the UK are a perfect opportunity to get away in your electric vehicle (EV).
+If you are planning an EV road trip, this blog includes:

 Bournemouth